If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Tomatoes

-If you choose the right type of tomato they’re also easy to grow, and you can either grow them from seed or buy small plants from garden centres.
+If you choose the right type of tomato, they’re also easy to grow from seed or as small plants from garden centres.

-The RHS recommends that you sow tomato seeds in late winter if you’re growing them in a greenhouse.
+The RHS recommends sowing tomato seeds in late winter if you’re growing them in a greenhouse.
 But if you’re nurturing your crop outside, early spring is better.

-For more on growing your own tomatoes, have a read of this RHS guide.
+For more on growing tomatoes, have a read of this RHS guide.

 6. Peas